+BACKGROUND

-BACKGROUND I would like to start by expressing my gratitude to Mr. Alain Modoux, Director of the Communications Division of the UNESCO, his colleagues at UNESCO, as well as the friends from the UN and other regional and international organizations for inviting me to come here today and speak on the status of the media in Yemen.
+I would like to start by expressing my gratitude to Mr. Alain Modoux, Director of the Communica-tions Division of the UNESCO, his colleagues at UNESCO, as well as the friends from the UN and other regional and international organizations for inviting me to come here today and speak on the status of the media in Yemen.

 Following the reunification of Yemen, on May 22nd, 1990, there was an outburst of newspapers and daring journalism.
 The independent media was - and still is - limited, however, to the written press. - and still is - limited, however, to the written press.
-But it was an encouraging sign to see the number of newspapers of various colors and political inclinations grow to reach 162 at its peak moment.
+But it was an encouraging sign to see the number of newspapers of various colors and political inclina-tions grow to reach 162 at its peak moment.
 But that proved to be, as one ambassador noted, the farthest distance to which the pendulum swung.
 The swinging back of the pendulum started with the end of the war.
-Yemeni officials, notably, Foreign Minister Dr. Abdul-Karim Al-Iryani, continue to give assurances even today that there is no turning back to the old days.
-According to him, to turning back to the old days.
+Yemeni officials, notably, Foreign Minister Dr. Abdul-Karim Al-Iryani, continue to give assurances even today that there is no turnine back to the old days.
+According to him, the to turning back to the old days.
 According to him, the shrinking volume of the media will simply bring the outburst to a manageable level.
-The same sentiments are echoed by the Minister of Information, Mr. Abdul-Rahman Al-Akwa', a young man who invites new ideas and cooperation.
-As of September 15th, 1995, there were 48 newspapers in circulation in Yemen, which are as follows, distributed by ownershi/orientation: Government Newspapers : Ruling Party Newspapers: 9 Opposition Party Newspapers: 10 Private (sponsored) Papers: 11 Private Independent Papers: The condition of the Yemeni media today can best be described by using a metaphor.
+The same sentiments are echoed by the Minister of Informa-tion, Mr. Abdul-Rahman Al-Akwa', a young man who invites new ideas and cooperation.

+As of September 15th, 1995, there were 48 news-papers in circulation in Yemen, which are as follows, distributed by ownershi/orientation:

+Government Newspapers : 12

+Ruling Party Newspapers : 9

+Opposition Party Newspapers : : 10

+Private (sponsored) Papers : 11

+Private Independent Papers : 6

+Total 48

+The condition of the Yemeni media today can best be described by using a metaphor.
 It is like a toddler trying to stand up and walk.
 The baby stands up, falls, stands up again, and falls again.
-Unfortunately, the falling of the baby (independent media) is not caused just by its own inabilities, but it is often pushed by forces within the system and conjust.
-The hope is that with time, the heave will society.
+Unfortunately, the falling of the baby (independent media) is not caused just by its own inabilities, but it is often pushed by forces within the system and context the baby is the with time a the baby will society.
 The hope is that with time - the baby will be able to stand up, walk, and even run; and hope-fully it would also be able to defend itself against those who push it.

 But the baby or independent media will need much caring and nurturing during its early stage of growth.
 The UNESCO/UN seminar which will be held in Sanaa, will be an important factor in this nurturing and caring process.

+OBSTACLES

-OBSTACLES What are the main obstacles we face in the proper evolution of an independent and pluralist Yemeni Media?
-There are many, but let me enumerate some of them: 1- Forces Opposed to Media Freedom:
+What are the main obstacles we face in the proper evolution of an independent and pluralist Yemeni Media?
+There are many, but let me enumerate some of them:

+1- Forces Opposed to Media Freedom: